Hezbollah fires over 100 rockets across a wider and deeper area of Israel as fears of war mount

 Israel and Hezbollah have traded fire since the outbreak of the war in Gaza nearly a year ago, when the militant group began firing rockets in solidarity with the Palestinians and its fellow Iran-backed ally Hamas.
 The low-level fighting has killed dozens of people in Israel, hundreds in Lebanon, and displaced tens of thousands on both sides of the frontier.

 Neither side is believed to be seeking a war.
-But in recent weeks, Israel has shifted its focus from Gaza to Lebanon and vowed to bring back calm to the border so that its citizens can return to their homes.
-Hezbollah has said it will only halt its attacks if there is a cease-fire in Gaza, which appears increasingly elusive as long-running talks led by the United States, Egypt and Qatar have repeatedly bogged down.
+But in recent weeks, Israel has shifted its focus from Gaza to Lebanon, and vowed to bring back calm to the border so that its citizens can return to their homes.
+Hezbollah has said that it would only halt its attacks if there is a cease-fire in Gaza, which appears increasingly elusive as long-running talks led by the United States, Egypt and Qatar have repeatedly bogged down.

 The war in Gaza began with Hamas' Oct.
-7 attack into Israel, in which Palestinian militants killed some 1,200 people and took around 250 hostage.
+7 attack into Israel, in which Palestinian militants killed about 1,200 people and took around 250 others hostage.
 They are still holding around 100 captives, a third of whom are believed to be dead.
-Gaza's Health Ministry says over 41,000 Palestinians have been killed.
-It does not say how many were fighters but says women and children make up over half of the dead.
+Gaza's Health Ministry says that more than 41,000 Palestinians have been killed.
+It doesn't say how many were fighters, but says women and children make up more than half of the dead.

+Families of the hostages have raised fears that a war in the north would distract from their plight and further complicate the negotiations over their release.

 Israeli media reported that rockets fired from Lebanon early Sunday were intercepted in the areas of Haifa and Nazareth, which are further south than most of the rocket fire to date.
 Israel canceled school across the north, deepening the sense of crisis.

-Hezbollah said it had launched dozens of Fadi 1 and Fadi 2 missiles — a new type of weapon the group had not used before — at the Ramat David airbase, southeast of Haifa, “in response to the repeated Israeli attacks that targeted various Lebanese regions and led to the fall of many civilian martyrs.”
+Hezbollah said that it had launched dozens of Fadi 1 and Fadi 2 missiles — a new type of weapon the group hadn't used before — at the Ramat David airbase, southeast of Haifa, “in response to the repeated Israeli attacks that targeted various Lebanese regions and led to the fall of many civilian martyrs.”

 In July, the group released a video with what it said was footage it had filmed of the base with surveillance drones.